quarterstar/nixtra/README.md

 ## 👤 User Accounts

-This config is intended for single-user systems.
+The Nixtra environment is intended to be used as a single-user system.
 A default `user` account configuration is provided.
 However, the user may pick a profile based on their software needs.

+Also, additional users may be defined in the `security.extraUsers` attribute provided in `settings.nix`.
+These users only exist for the sole purpose of storing secret documents and files that should not be accessible to programs that are run under the main `user`.

 ## ♦️ Profiles